 EY's assessment centre lasts for a day, during which you will face various evaluations and group exercises.
 Whilst not every Ernst & Young assessment centre is the same for each specialisation, on the whole, the process is very similar.
 Many of the tasks and exercises overlap in format and content.
 The assessment centre also provides you with the opportunity to learn more about the company.
 During the lunch break, employees and current graduate scheme members are available to chat and offer useful advice.

-This is a team exercise where candidates are split into groups of four, each group receiving a packet of information to use to complete the exercise.
-You have 15 minutes to read through and quickly analyse the information provided individually.
-This is followed by a 30-minute discussion period among the members of your group.
+The group exercise is a team activity in which candidates are split into groups of four, with each group receiving a packet of information to use to complete the exercise.
+You have 15 minutes to read through the brief and analyse the information individually, followed by a 30-minute discussion period among the members of your group.
 In this exercise, you want to make sure that your voice gets heard without being overbearing.
-Be polite and listen to the other members of your group and whenever possible, take a leading position.
-Remember EY is looking for individuals who work well in a team as well as have leadership skills.
-For tips on achieving this balance, check out our group exercise guide.
+Be polite and listen to the other members of your group and whenever possible, take a leadership position.
+Remember that EY is looking for individuals who work well in a team and who have exemplary leadership skills.

 The second section of the Ernst & Young case study asks you to plan a way to deal with a team that you are going to be leading.
 You have to devise timetables, progress reports, deadlines, contingency plans and everything else that you need to run a team of individuals working towards a common aim.